 Skip to Content

-Today I googled “how much water should I drink while breastfeeding?”.
-I have a serious problem staying hydrated, especially while breastfeeding.
+I don’t know about you, but I have a serious problem staying hydrated, especially while breastfeeding.
 I wish I could say it’s because I have three kids and I’m so busy.
-But I remember having this same problem when I only had one child.
+But I remember having this same problem when I only had one child!
+Surely I’m not the only one. 🙂

 This is the same amount of water a woman needs to drink when pregnant.
 Just because you give birth, your hydration needs do not decrease!
 Since my kids drink out of my water bottle too, I need to increase this even more.
 No wonder I’m always feeling dehydrated.